SmartableAI/artificial-intelligence/_news/2020-05-19-musk-says-full-self-driving-may-be-worth-100000-in-unrelated-news-i-have-a-bridge-to-sell-you.md

   - url: "https://api.thedrive.com/wp-content/uploads/2020/05/Tesla-Cybertruck-2022-1600-01.jpg?quality=85"
     width: 1600
     height: 900
-    title: "Musk Says 'Full Self-Driving' May Be 'Worth' $100,000; In Unrelated News, I Have A Bridge to Sell You"
+    title: "Musk Says 'Full Self-Driving' May Be 'Worth' $100,000; In Unrelated News, I Have a Bridge to Sell You"

 related:
   - title: "Elon Musk says Tesla's 'full self-driving' option will get more expensive — again — on July 1"